 Master of Arts in Rehabilitation Counseling

-The Master of Arts in Rehabilitation Counseling offered by the College of Education is designed to prepare students to work with individuals with disabilities in public and private rehabilitation agencies, hospitals, industry and related fields.
-The graduate program, a three-year course of study, will train students in rehabilitation counseling, vocational evaluation and job placement of persons with disabilities.
-Graduates of the program will be prepared to take the certified rehabilitation counselor examination.
+The Master of Arts in Rehabilitation Counseling offered by the College of Education is a three-year course of study.
+It is designed to prepare students to work with individuals with disabilities (including transition aged youth and veterans) in public and private rehabilitation agencies, hospitals, industry and related fields.
+Graduates of the program will be prepared to take the Certified Rehabilitation Counselor examination.

 Rehabilitation counseling is a growing field in the mental health and allied health professions.
-A rehabilitation counselor helps persons with disabilities achieve their optimal social, psychological and vocational potential.
+A rehabilitation counselor helps individuals with disabilities achieve optimal social, psychological and vocational potential.
 Whenever possible, the final goal of rehabilitation is job placement.
-The rehabilitation counselor works with people who have different disabilities.
-The handicaps may be physical, intellectual, emotional or sociocultural.

 Admission to the Program

 In addition to the general requirements of the university, specific requirements for admission to classified graduate status are:

 - A baccalaureate degree with a major preferably in education, psychology, sociology, or a related social service field;

 - A cumulative undergraduate grade point average of 2.5 ("B") overall;

 - Completion of the graduate entrance writing requirement, as required;

 - Completion of an interview to assess competence in interpersonal skills and aptitudes for the rehabilitation counseling profession.